Long COVID: Research

-As long COVID is a novel condition, there are many open questions.
 Research is ongoing in many areas, including developing more accurate diagnostic criteria, refining estimates of its likelihood, identifying risk factors, gathering data for its impact on daily life, discovering which populations face barriers to adequate care, and learning how much protection vaccination provides.

 Many experimental and repurposed drugs are being investigated as possible treatments for different aspects of long COVID.
 These include the anti-inflammatory colchicine, the anticoagulant rivaroxaban, the antihistamines famotidine and loratadine, various immune-modulating drugs, and the experimental aptamer compound BC-007 (Rovunaptabin).

 In 2021, the US National Institutes of Health started funding the RECOVER Initiative, backed by $1.15 billion over four years, to identify the causes, prevention and treatment of long COVID.
 In 2023, the Office of Long COVID Research and Practice was created to coordinate research across US government agencies.
 At the same time, RECOVER announced which clinical trials it will fund: these include a trial of Paxlovid against potential persistent infection, one for sleep disorder, one for cognitive impairment and one for problems with the autonomic nervous system.

 In 2023, a survey of over 3,700 people in the UK with long COVID, fatigue was the strongest predictor of poor everyday functioning, with depression and brain fog also being linked.
 Some 20% of those surveyed reported being unable to work.

 In 2024, researchers working at UK universities published a commentary on what can be learned from long COVID in order to be better prepared for and recover faster from future pandemics.
 Some of these considerations include continuing the collection of large-scale data and making it easily accessible, involving those affected by long COVID in research, and focusing on health inequalities affecting recovery and wellbeing.

+A 2025 systematic review reported improvements in memory, executive function, attention, and fatigue with minimal adverse effects by use of hyperbaric oxygen therapy.